polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/frontier/frontier-architecture.md

 The Ethereum pallet is responsible for storing Ethereum-formatted blocks, transaction receipts, and transaction statuses.

-The biggest challenge here is that the Frontier project does not use the same, published, Substrate crates; it takes Substrate code from github.
-For this tutorial, there's a special branch of Frontier that uses the published dependencies.

 ![architecture diagram](assets/tutorials/frontier/pallet-ethereum.png)

 ### Wrapping Ethereum Transactions